bschlenk/homebridge-roku/README.md

 the speaker service, volume will be hopefuly be much more natural, as in "Set RokuVolume to 70" or "Increase RokuVolume by 10".

+## Migrating Major Versions

+I'm trying to follow strict semver, so major version bumps indicate a breaking change.

+### 1.x.x -> 2.x.x

+Roku info now comes back camelcase, and code expects camelcase.
+Running `homebridge-roku-config --merge` now merges accessory configs if they have the same `name` field, so running this once should be enough to upgrade to `2.x.x`.

 ## TODO

 * Possibly fetch apps at homebridge start time or periodically so that the config